 Biodiversity plays a vital role in the healthy functioning and resilience of ecosystems.
 It secures the flow of essential services, reduces trade-offs among them, and supports human capacity to adapt to climate change.
 In this session, we will highlight the contribution of biodiversity to climate mitigation and/or adaptation in the context of protecting intact ecosystems, restoring landscapes and sustaining agriculture.
 Then we will discuss how knowledge of biodiversity’s importance could better inform the policy and practice of NbS.
 We will discuss interlinkages between the CBD’s Global Biodiversity Framework and the UNFCCC’s Paris Agreement and reflect on how best to overcome key obstacles to biodiversity-based policy targets.

 We will ask: as we take NbS to scale, how do we ensure that they support biodiversity and are resilient in a rapidly changing world?

 To mobilize large and sustainable flows of finance to nature-based solutions we need to break out of existing paradigms.
 In this session, we will discuss what this paradigm-shift looks like across companies and industries, financial institutions, private investors, governments, multilateral agencies and the global community.

 We will ask: what role can and should nature-based solutions play in enabling a green recovery post-Covid19?

 Nature-based solutions depend on innovative and effective governance at local, national, and transnational scales.
 In this session, we will compare the successes and challenges in the governance of nature-based solutions across a diverse array of countries facing different challenges for sustainable development and we will explore which models can be replicated and scaled up.
-Looking ahead to the CBD COP15 and UNFCCC COP26 in Glasgow in 2021, we will discuss what international governance arrangements are needed to catalyse and scale-up effective NbS.
+Looking ahead to the CBD COP15 and UNFCCC COP26 in Glasgow in 2021, we will discuss what we can learn from these experiences to further catalyse and scale-up effective NbS.